sabman/aicasts.com/011-mobilitydb.md

 * queryinstants.csv with fields Id and Instant contains timestamps used for queries.
 * queryperiods.csv with fields Id, Begin, and End contains periods used for the queries.
 * querypoints.csv with fields Id, Pos_x, and Pos_y contains points used for queries.
+* queryregions.csv with fields Id, SegNo, Xstart, Ystart, Xend, and Yend contains the polygons used for queries.

 # Real World Application